Mark Gatiss: 2018–present: Theatre roles and expansion

-In November 2018, Gatiss appeared as the lead in a revival of The Madness of George III at Nottingham Playhouse.
+In November 2018, Gatiss portrayed the lead, King George III in a revival of the Alan Bennet play The Madness of George III at Nottingham Playhouse.
 The production was broadcast live to cinemas as part of National Theatre Live.
+Kate Maltby of The Guardian wrote of his performance, "Productions of The Madness of George III live or die by their star, and Gatiss delivers a tour de force.
+This is a viscerally repulsive depiction of the gap between public and private life."